 Printer Description Attributes

-job-password-minimum-length (integer(0:255))
+job-password-length-supported (rangeOfInteger (0:255))

-The 4.1 "job-password-minimum-length" Printer Description attribute specifies the minimum length password supported, measured in octets.
-A value of 0 (zero) indicates that the password4.3 can be empty.
-This attribute complements the existing "job-password-supported" attribute [PWG5100.11], which specifies the maximum length password supported.
+The 4.1 "job-password-length-supported" Printer Description attribute is a range that specifies the minimum and maximum supported length of the unencrypted password, measured in characters rather than octets.
+The character set encoding is specified by the "job-password-repertoire-configured" attribute (Section 4.3).
+The Printer is configured to accept an empty password if the range's minimum value is 0 (zero).

+This attribute complements the existing "job-password-supported" attribute [PWG5100.11], which specifies the maximum password length supported before encryption, measured in octets.

 job-password-repertoire-supported (1setOf (type2 keyword))